Release Notes Log

 Step 4: See the list of detected models on the ‘AI models’ tab

 Alongside this release, we have announced Manifest AI Risk, our newest product module.
 AI Risk continuously monitors both open-source and custom models to enable AI governance policy enforcement, risk reduction, and ensure responsible AI development.
-See a screenshot below of the model analysis enabled with Manifest AI Risk.
+Please see here for an example of the model analysis enabled with Manifest AI Risk.

 August 11, 2025